 The UK is surrounded by sea.

-The United Kingdom includes Great Britain and the north-eastern part of Ireland as well as the many smaller islands that we call the British Isles.
+The United Kingdom includes Great Britain and the north-eastern part of Ireland, and the many smaller islands that we call the British Isles.
 The UK is surrounded by sea, apart from the land border with the Republic of Ireland.
-The Irish Sea lies between Great Britain and Ireland covering an area of 242,500 square kilometres.
+The Irish Sea lies between Great Britain and Ireland, covering an area of 242,500 square kilometres.